 that those who learned to collaborate and improvise

 Charles Darwin, English Naturalist, (1809 1882)

-Though you may have your own organization fully under control, it is the ability to partner outside your organization that is going to bring far-reaching success.
-A few things that I have learned in this area:
+Though you may have your own organization fully under control, it is the ability to partner outside your organization that is going to bring far-reaching success:

 People are the Most Important Thing

 The ability to work effectively with many different types of people is the most critical factor in the success of nearly any effort.
 Even in 'pure technology', it's the people on which the effort depends.